twknab/mean_hike/readme.md

 	+ (can you get a server log of an IP?)

-	+ Login: if email address is used rather than username, display message saying they need to use their username, not their email (or accept either)
+	+ Login: if email address is used rather than username, display message saying they need to use their username, not their email (or accept either a username or email -- this is the ideal functionality and common in many web applications)...

-	+ Add link to blue dashboard box to "Never show me this again" (Change database so that users have a value to show dashboard info box or not -- add something which then checks and decides whether to show it or not) //DONE

 ## Development Issues Log: